J-SUPHA/J-SUPHA/README.md

 <p align="center" >
 I am a FullStack Engineer experienced in Golang, Java, Python, JavaScript and C.
-I have experience dealing with Database management as well as REST and GraphQL.
+I also have experience in Database management as well as REST and GraphQL.
 </p>